 You want it to be interesting and authoritative enough to draw links from others.
 This will be an important part of a technique we’re discussing a little later on.

-A quality piece of content can be an engine for the growth of a page, multiple pages, or an entire website.
-However, even the best content needs between 3-5 months to mature.
+A quality piece of content can be an engine for the development of a page, multiple pages, or an entire website.
+However, content needs a long time, sometimes even the best content needs between 3-5 months to mature.

-It should go without saying that your content needs to satisfy your user’s intent.
+It should go without saying that your content requiresto satisfy your user’s intent.
 As the next item will reveal, that’s something you need to focus on no matter what technique you’re using.